NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 ### XR/IR Gamification Layer Of The New Interplanetary Operating System

 **It is the XR/IR Gamification layer of the new interplanetary operating system & the new internet (Web 3.0), which is being built by the elite technical wizards stationed around the world.
 This will one day replace the current tech giants such as Google, FaceBook, etc and act as the technical layer of the New Earth, which is birthing now.
+Unlike the current tech giants who's only aim is to ruthlessly maximize profits at the expense of people and the planet (as well as spying, exploitation, censorship & social engineering), our technology is based on true love & unity consciousness where money and profits are not our aim or intention, our aim and intention is to heal the entire planet & human race so we can all live in harmony with each other.
 It is a 5th dimensional and ascension training platform, teaching people vital life lessons as well as acting as a real-time simulation of the real world.**

 As well as helping to make the world a better place, this game will be pushing the boundaries of what is currently possible with technology.
 It will feature augmented reality, virtual reality, motion detection, voice recognition and real-time emotional feedback.
 It will use technology in ways that has not been done before and in areas where it has been done, it will innovate and take it to the next level...